Rittenhouse judge’s nod to veterans includes defense witness

 High public interest in Rittenhouse case has meant more scrutiny for Schroeder, a colorful judge who killed time before jury selection by testing jurors’ trivia knowledge, shouted at the prosecutor this week over a line of questioning and often pokes fun at himself on the bench.

-He raised more eyebrows at the lunch break Thursday with an offhand remark as he was setting a time for court to resume, when he said: “Let’s hope for 1 o’clock, I don’t know, the uh, hope the Asian food isn’t coming, it isn’t on one of those boats in Long Beach Harbor.”
+He raised more eyebrows at the lunch break Thursday with a remark as he was setting a time for court to resume, when he said: “Let’s hope for 1 o’clock, I don’t know, the uh, hope the Asian food isn’t coming, it isn’t on one of those boats in Long Beach Harbor.”

-Some social media users seized on the remark, an apparent reference to a cargo ship backlog seen on the West Coast, as questionable at best and racist at worst.
+Observers seized on the remark, an apparent reference to a cargo ship backlog seen on the West Coast, as questionable at best and racist at worst.

 Schroeder didn’t immediately respond to an emailed request for comment Thursday afternoon.